exercism/clojure/exercises/practice/complex-numbers/.docs/instructions.md

 Implement the following operations:

 - addition, subtraction, multiplication and division of two complex numbers,
-- conjugate, absolute value, exponent of a given complex number.
+- conjugate, absolute value of a given complex number.

 Assume the programming language you are using does not have an implementation of complex numbers.